Whole House Generator Guide

 Whole house generator costs

 There is a wide range in the price of whole home standby generators, which typically run anywhere from $4,000 to over $20,000.
-Variations in price are due to a few influential factors that include the energy output, cost of installation and type of fuel.
-The table below provides a few sample installed costs for different generator sizes as well as use cases for each range.
+Variations in price are driven by a few influential factors: energy output, cost of installation, and type of fuel.
+The table below provides sample installed costs for different generator sizes as well as use cases for each range.

 Output power (kW)Estimated total installed costNotes/examples